Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 Impactful, entertaining and captivating marketing makes a comeback

 The basics are back in the spotlight.
-Emotions, stories, and humor will once again capture consumers’ attention—sparking conversations at coffee tables and across social media.
-Let’s remember: in a country the size of Finland, there’s no such thing as a wasted contact—everyone is a potential customer.
+Emotions, stories, and humour will once again capture the consumers’ attention, sparking conversations at coffee tables and across social media.
+Let’s not forget that in a country the size of Finland, there’s no such thing as a wasted contact – everyone is a potential customer.

 In 2026, two factors will come together.
-Brands that have been built consistently and over the long term will continue to grow and claim an even larger share of consumers’ minds.
+Brands that have been built consistently over the long term will continue to grow and claim an even larger share in the consumers’ minds.
 Newcomers will focus on quick wins to reach the starting point of profitable growth.
-Together, these create a joyful undertone in marketing that rewards viewers and listeners time and again.
-Lukewarm middle-ground players will lose their share.
+Together, these give marketing a joyful undertone that rewards viewers and listeners time and again.
+Lukewarm middle-ground players will lose their shares.

 In 2026, the winning brands will be those that stay true to their roots and entertain people.
-The winning brands will be those that fill a gap we didn’t even know existed.
-And always—past, present, and future—the winning brands will be those that are present both in consumers’ minds and across distribution channels.
+The winning brands will be the ones that fill a gap we didn’t even know existed.
+And always – in the past, present and future – the winning brands will be those that are present both in the consumers’ minds and across distribution channels.

 Petra Kakkola,